rownd/wordpress/readme.txt

 3. Manage your Rownd integration easily through our simple settings pane.

 == Changelog ==
+= 1.2.2 =
+* Fix: a bug in the `profile_update` hook could cause order failures during the WooCommerce checkout process
+* Fix: the setting specifying where a user should sign in during a WooCommerce checkout flow did not reflect properly in the admin page
+* Feature: pass order email address to the Rownd sign-in dialog after WooCommerce order creation

 = 1.2.1 =
-Fix: Improved error handling in certain situations
+* Fix: Improved error handling in certain situations

 = 1.2.0 =
 * Feature: Require sign-in during or after the WooCommerce checkout process